dunfermlinewest/dunfermlinewest.github.io/privacy.md

 Personal data relates to a living person who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data contact person's possession or that is likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation (GDPR).

 **2. Who are we?**
-Under Data Protection legislation the church Charity Trustees of Dunfermline West Baptist Church are the Data Controller and can be contacted by ringing xxxxx xxxxxxxx or emailing trustees@dunfermlinewest.org
+Under Data Protection legislation the church Charity Trustees of Dunfermline West Baptist Church are the Data Controller and can be contacted by emailing trustees@dunfermlinewest.org

 **3. How and why do we process your data?**
 * We are collecting this information to enable the church to keep in touch with you and provide pastoral support as appropriate.